owhite/balancing-robot-notes/DOCS/oct03_torque_response.md

 Main outcome:
 - shows amount of time to get the pendulum to 9 o'clock position.
-- shows torque is assymetric.
+- shows torque is assymetric. note:
+  - (-0.6) Nm takes 303 ms to get to position
+  - (+0.6) Nm takes 342 ms to get to position

 ### A full workflow!
 - Create 3D objects in Rhino3d.